brunoaffonso/openai_python_chatbot/README.md

 ### Running on Google Colab

-1. **Copy the Code:**
-   - Paste the Python code into a new Google Colab cell.

-2. **Run the Cells:**
+1. **Execute the Cells:**
-   - Execute the cells sequentially to initialize the environment and start the session.
+   - Execute the cells sequentially to initialize the environment and start the session by following the play button on each cell.

 ## Limitations